Sarasota Times Building: History

 In Florida, the Spanish eclectic style was among the most dominant building styles during the 1920s continued to be built into the 1930s.
 It was adapted for a variety of building types ranging from grandiose tourist hotels to two-room residences.
 It was so popular that many commercial and residential buildings were renovated in the 1920s to reflect the style.
 Identifying features of the style include flat (sometimes hip) roofs.
 Usually with some form of parapet; ceramic tile roof surfacing; stuccoed facades; flat roof entrance porches, commonly with arched openings supported by square columns; casement and double-hung sash windows; and ceramic tile decorations.

 The design of the Times Building is one of Mr. Baum's most successful; the variety of architectural elements, including the use of three different door types and enframements on the ground floor elevation of the Times Building is particularly effective on a relatively small-scaled building.
 Following the crash of the land prices and the onset of the Depression, the Sarasota Times newspaper went into receivership.
 The Times Building was subsequently used as the office of the "Tree-Ripe Citrus Products, Inc. which was owned and operated by Mr. Owen Burns.

 BFM Enterprises Inc., a Sarasota company managed by Donald E. Murphy, had owned the 10,584- square-foot building since April 2004.
 Ceviche Tapas Bar, part of a Florida chain, opened in early 2008 with a Spanish-themed menu that features small plates, seafood, paella and cazuela.
 While on First Street, Ceviche also hosted numerous civic events, including wrap parties for the Sarasota Film Festival.
 Ceviche relocates a few years later and the Sarasota Times Building has been back on the market since 2012.

 In 2014, Ataraxia LLC, a Nokomis company managed by Sharon Carole, purchased the historic downtown building.
 Carole began renovations for the new restaurant that opened in 2019 and graced Sarasota with its presence: "Sage," which aims to bring a global culinary experience to the artsy town of Sarasota using the highest quality and freshest ingredients as possible.
 Dishes are made to be as if you are actually dining in that specific country of origin.

-Chef Chistopher Covelli, Chef at Sage, is a graduate of the French Culinary Institute in New York City where he was trained by world-renowned chefs including Andre Soltner, Jacques Pepin and Alain Saihac.
+Chef Chistopher Covelli, Chef at Sage, is a graduate of the French Culinary Institute in New York City where he was trained by world-renowned chefs including André Soltner, Jacques Pépin and Alain Sailhac.
 His background, training and living experiences have enabled him to speak five languages and specialize in Classic French, Italian and Spanish cuisine as well as American Haute Cuisine.